 Phrase Definition Behaviour Support Plan A documented plan that seeks to support a person with disability by outlining strategies that respond to their needs and causes of challenging behaviours, and provides a roadmap for reducing or eliminating the use of any restrictive practices.
 Carer Someone who provides personal care, support and help to a person with disability but not as an employee or person otherwise engaged by an NDIS provider.
 A carer will often be a family member or guardian of the person.
 Conflict of Interest Conflict of interest includes potential or actual conflict for example, when a worker or a provider is in a position to exploit their own professional or official capacity for personal or corporate benefit.
 Complaints Process In addition to the NDIS Quality and Safeguards Commission having a complaints function overseen by a senior member of Commission staff employed as the Complaints Commissioner, registered NDIS providers are required to have effective internal complaints management and resolution systems that are appropriate for the size of a provider and for the services or supports they provide.
 Incident Management System Registered providers have an obligation to implement and maintain an incident management system and report to the Commission reportable incidents (as defined under the NDIS (Reportable Incidents) Rules 2018).
 Local Area Coordinator Local Area Coordinators or LACs, which are organisations working in partnership with the NDIA, to help participants, their families and carers access the NDIS.

-Phrase Definition LACs will help participants write and manage their plans and also connect participants to mainstream services and local and community-based supports.
+LACs will help participants write and manage their plans and also connect participants to mainstream services and local and community- based supports.
 NDIA National Disability Insurance Agency.
 The Commonwealth government organisation administering the NDIS.
 Participant A person whom the CEO of the NDIA decides meets the NDIS access requirements in response to a valid access request and so becomes a participant in the NDIS.

-Plan Means the participant's plan that is in effect under section 37 of the NDIS Act.
+Phrase Definition Plan Means the participant's plan that is in effect under section 37 of the NDIS Act.
 Generally this will be a written agreement worked out with the participant, stating their goals and needs, and the reasonable and necessary supports the NDIS will fund for them.
 Each participant has their own individual plan.
 Registered NDIS Provider A service provider that has registered with the NDIS Commission to provide services or supports under the NDIS.
 Restrictive Practice Means any practice or intervention that has the effect of restricting the rights or freedom of movement of a person with disability.
 NDIS Sector The organisations and companies providing disability support services and the peak bodies that represent them.
-Sexual Misconduct Inappropriate behaviour that may include a. asking the person on a date b. touching any part of a person's body in a sexual way

-Phrase Definition c. touching a person in a way they do not wish to be touched d. displaying their genitals to the person e. coercing, by pressuring or tricking, a person to engage in sexual behaviours or acts f. making sexual or erotic comments to the person - in person or by text message, email or social media message (as well as written comments, this includes images and audio) g. making sexually suggestive comments or jokes h. intentionally staring at a person in a way that makes them feel uncomfortable i. making comments about a person's sexuality or appearance j. making requests of a sexual nature, including to remove clothing, for sexually explicit photographs, videos or for sexual activities k. showing the person pictures or videos of naked people, or people undertaking sexual activities I. ignoring or encouraging sexual behaviour between people with disability that is non-consensual or exploitative.
-This list does not cover all situations and there may be other activities or behaviours that constitute sexual misconduct misconduct.
+Sexual Misconduct Inappropriate behaviour that may include a. asking the person on a date b. touching any part of a person's body in a sexual way c. touching a person in a way they do not wish to be touched d. displaying their genitals to the person e. coercing, by pressuring or tricking, a person to engage in sexual behaviours or acts f. making sexual or erotic comments to the person - in person or by text message, email or social media message (as well as written comments, this includes images and audio) g. making sexually suggestive comments or jokes h. intentionally staring at a person in a way that makes them feel uncomfortable i. making requests of a sexual nature, including to remove clothing, for sexually explicit photographs, videos or for sexual activities k. showing the person pictures or videos of naked people, or people undertaking sexual activities l. ignoring or encouraging sexual behaviour between people with disability that is non-consensual or exploitative.